Credit:

 How to Clean Shower Curtains

-One surface we didn’t test for this round-up is the sort of porous plastic material that’s common to shower curtains.
+One surface we didn’t test with for this round-up is the sort of porous plastic material that’s common to shower curtains.
 The reason?
 They’re incredibly difficult to clean manually, and the effort isn’t really worth it.
 Instead, we recommend using a washing machine for a much more thorough and efficient cleaning.

-Meet the tester
+Meet the testers

 Mark Brezinski works on the Home Team, reviewing refrigerators, minifridges, dishwashers, washing machines, dryers, air conditioners, air purifiers, and fans.